fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Acowebs Woocommerce Dynamic Pricing PRO by Acowebs.
 * Added: Compatibility with plugin WebToffee PayPal Express Checkout Payment Gateway for WooCommerce.
 * Improved: Add delay before triggering update of the checkout fragments when the browser tab visibility changes.
+* Fixed: Set default limit for number of options on TomSelect dropdown fields to `999999`, previous was set to default of `50` options.

 = 3.1.6 - 2024-03-07 =